reflectoring/reflectoring.github.io/content/blog/2022/2022-05-27-one-stop-guide-mapstruct.md

 }
 ```

 The `INSTANCE` is the entry-point to our mapper instance once the implementation is auto-generated.
 We have simply defined a `convert` method in the interface which would accept a `BasicUser` object and return a `BasicUserDTO` object after conversion.
-As you can notice both the objects have the same object property names and data type, this is enough for the MapStruct to map between them.
+As we can notice both the objects have the same object property names and data type, this is enough for the MapStruct to map between them.
 If a property has a different name in the target entity, its name can be specified via the `@Mapping` annotation.
 We will look at this in our upcoming examples.

 When we compile/build the application, the MapStruct annotation processor plugin will pick the `BasicMapper` interface and create an implementation for it which would look something like the below: